Many real estate agents choose to start their careers by working with renters—connecting those who aren’t ready to buy with the right rental property.

 Instead, they’re offering educational or entertaining content that keeps their followers engaged.
 And, if you look closely, they probably aren’t creating a lot of that content themselves.
 It’s much more likely that they’re sharing articles, videos, and infographics from around the web.

-Simply put: people don’t want to be bombarded with constant sales pitches.
+Simply put, people don’t want to be bombarded with constant sales pitches.
 When you lead with content that’s relevant to them, they’ll be much more likely to work with you when the time to buy finally comes.

-Send them your magazine or digital edition.
+Send them your personally branded magazine or digital edition

-Whether you’re sending a print magazine, your digital edition, or anything else meant to show appreciation to your clients, these items will keep you connected with the people who matter most to your business.
+Whether you’re sending a print magazine, a digital edition, or anything else meant to show appreciation to your clients, these items will keep you connected with the people who matter most to your business.
 They’ll also provide you with organic opportunities to follow up.

 At the end of the day, renters are like most any other demographic: they want to know they are working with someone who has their best interest at heart.
 When you show commitment to your clients, you’re far more likely to close more deals today, while earning plenty of repeat business and referrals down the line.